5 Reasons Your Website Needs Responsive DesignJuly 22, 2018

 4. Responsive design is more efficient

 There are thousands of different mobile devices, all with different screen sizes, shapes, and resolutions.
 Even within individual mobile devices, portrait vs. landscape mode can affect the readability of your website.
 Creating different layouts for every different mobile device would be time-consuming, if not impossible, and like we said, it’s vital that your users can access your website on any device.
-Responsive design saves you time and money.
+The responsive design saves you time and money.

 5. You need to keep up with new devices

 Just as you can’t possibly create different layouts for every type of phone already on the market, you most certainly cannot keep up with the constant release of new devices.
 But responsive design can.
 Responsive design will keep up with upgrades, and make sure your website is compatible no matter from any device.